CNET Comments On Merger

 Congress legitimately has an oversight role as well.

-But keep a keen eye: the way in which this merger is handled will tell much about whether our government officials grasp how dramatically communications and information-services markets are changing.
+whether our government officials grasp how dramatically communications and information-services markets are changing.

 I am concerned that the Department of Justice antitrust officials and the Federal Communications Commission regulators charged with reviewing the merger do not adopt an unduly narrow view of marketplace competition.